-LABS: Attendance is compulsory for all labs.
+LABS: Attendance is compulsory for all labs and students MUST pass the lab component separately to pass the course.
 A missed lab will result in a mark of zero.
 Makeup labs are NOT guaranteed and may be allowed only for valid reasons at the discretion of the Instructor and the Lab tech.
 All lab reports must be handed in before the deadlines announced.
 A one-day lateness will result in a penalty of one mark while a two-day penalty will cost you 3 marks.
 Labs will not be graded if handed in late beyond two days without the PRIOR permission of the Instructor.